kenseehart/btypes/README.md

 # Comparison to [ctypes](https://docs.python.org/3/library/ctypes.html)

-As the name suggests, some of concepts are inspired by ctypes.
+As the name suggests, some of the concepts are inspired by ctypes.
 While there are similarities, the primary purpose is different.
-Both btypes and ctypes are able to easily encode/decode binary data such as c structs without a generated wrapper.
+Both btypes and ctypes are able to easily encode/decode binary data in pure python such as c structs without a generated wrapper.
+The differ in that `ctypes` maps to c structs while `btypes` maps to bit vectors.

 | **tool** | **model** | **primary purpose** | **implementation** |
 |----|--------|---|----|